 PNY NVIDIA Quadro RTX 8000 – Graphics card – Quadro RTX 8000 – 48 GB GDDR6 – PCIe 3.0 x16 – 4 x DisplayPort, USB-C – retail – $6,699.99

-The PNY NVIDIA Quadro RTX 8000 is a high-performance graphics card designed for professionals in the fields of 3D design, engineering, and scientific research.
-It features 48 GB of GDDR6 memory, allowing for fast and efficient rendering of complex 3D models and simulations.
 The card is equipped with 4 DisplayPort connections and a USB-C port, allowing for multiple monitor setups and easy connectivity to other devices.
 It is compatible with PCIe 3.0 x16 slots, ensuring fast data transfer speeds and reliable performance.
 The Quadro RTX 8000 is suitable for use in a wide range of applications, including 3D visualization, video editing, and virtual reality.
 It comes in a retail package, making it easy to purchase and install in any system.

 NVIDIA Ampere A40, PCIe, 300W, 48GB Passive, Double Wide, Full Height GPU – $7,524.11

-The NVIDIA Ampere A40 is a powerful graphics processing unit (GPU) designed for use in professional applications such as data centers and scientific research.
-It features 48GB of memory, which is a significant amount of memory for handling large datasets and complex calculations.
 The GPU is also equipped with a 300W power supply, making it suitable for use in high-performance systems.
 It is designed to be installed in a double-wide, full-height PCIe slot, making it compatible with a wide range of server and workstation systems.
 The A40 GPU is passively cooled, meaning it does not have any active cooling components like fans, making it more reliable and less prone to failure.
 Overall, the NVIDIA Ampere A40 is a highly capable GPU that is well-suited for demanding professional applications.

 AMD MI100,300W PCIe, 32GB Passive, Double Wide, GPU Customer Install – $9,819.14

-The AMD MI100,300W PCIe is a graphics processing unit (GPU) designed for customer installation.
-It has a power output of 300 watts and is compatible with the PCIe interface.
-This GPU has a memory capacity of 32GB and is double wide, meaning it occupies two slots in a motherboard or other device.
 It is also equipped with a passive cooling system, meaning it does not have a fan to dissipate heat.
 This makes it ideal for use in systems where noise is a concern, or in environments where the fan may be prone to failure.
 Overall, the AMD MI100,300W PCIe is a powerful and reliable GPU that is suitable for a variety of applications.

 Dell NVIDIA Quadro GV100 32GB Graphics Card – $11,999.99

 The Dell NVIDIA Quadro GV100 32GB Graphics Card is a powerful graphics card designed for professional workstations.
 It is based on the NVIDIA Volta architecture and features 32GB of high-bandwidth memory (HBM2), making it ideal for tasks that require high levels of graphics processing, such as 3D rendering, scientific simulations, and machine learning applications.
-The Quadro GV100 also supports multiple display outputs and features a range of professional-grade software tools, such as NVIDIA Mosaic, NVIDIA nView, and NVIDIA Professional Visualization.
-Overall, the Dell NVIDIA Quadro GV100 32GB Graphics Card is a top-of-the-line graphics solution for professionals who need to handle demanding graphics tasks with precision and speed.

 NVIDIA Ampere A100, PCIe, 300W, 80GB Passive, Double Wide, Full Height GPU Customer Install – $17,181.09

 The NVIDIA Ampere A100 is a powerful graphics processing unit (GPU) designed for use in data centers and high-performance computing environments.
 It is a PCIe (peripheral component interconnect express) card, meaning it can be installed in a standard PCIe slot on a motherboard.
-It has a power consumption of 300W and comes in a double wide, full height form factor, meaning it takes up two slots in a server rack and is a full-sized card.
+It has a power consumption of 300W and comes in a double-wide, full-height form factor, meaning it takes up two slots in a server rack and is a full-sized card.

 One notable feature of the A100 is its 80GB of passive memory, which allows for fast data transfer and improved performance in complex workloads.
 It is also equipped with NVIDIA’s GPU Boost technology, which dynamically adjusts the GPU’s clock speed and voltage to deliver maximum performance.